 - Never events are below the London average and serious incidents are below average at 9% in South West London. - Over 95% reduction in continuing healthcare overdue assessments. - General reduction in complaints across our hospital, community, and mental health services.
 However, rates of patients recommending our A&E services using the family and friends test have decreased due to poor patient experience. - Out of 173 GP practices, there are seven that are rated by the CQC as 'requires improvement'.
-Two of those practices were re-inspected and ratings improved to 'good' - The majority of South West London providers are rated good by the Care Quality Commission (CQC).Trust CQC ratings as of 2 March 2023:
+Two of those practices were re-inspected and ratings improved to 'good' - The majority of South West London providers are rated good by the Care Quality Commission (CQC): Trust CQC ratings as of 2 March 2023 - Amber requires improvement - Green good - Star Outstanding